SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 | 2      | Howard    | Roark    |
 ```

-You can test you results with one call to CompareToSet<T>, like so:
+You can test you results with one call to CompareToSet<T>:

 ```c#
 [Then("I get back the following accounts")]